open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/streaming-kafka.md

 This is appropriate for testing purposes only.
 :::

 The `eopa` configuration mounts the current directory into `/data` in the container.
-We need this directory to contain a configuration file and a transformation policy file to format data as it is ingested into Enterprise OPA.
+We need this directory to contain a configuration file and a transformation policy file to format data as it is ingested into EOPA.

-Create a file called `enterprise-opa-conf.yaml`, this file is used to configure Enterprise OPA to ingest data from Kafka.
+Create a file called `enterprise-opa-conf.yaml`, this file is used to configure EOPA to ingest data from Kafka.
-We must also instruct Enterprise OPA on which policy to use to transform the data as it is ingested.
+We must also instruct EOPA on which policy to use to transform the data as it is ingested.
 Insert the content below into the `enterprise-opa-conf.yaml` file in the current directory.

 ```yaml